felleslosninger/eid-github-workflows/docs/spring-boot-app.md

       maven-password: ${{ secrets.MAVEN_PASSWORD }}

 ```
+For more details see description in workflow [maven-build.yml](../.github/workflows/maven-build.yml) and [spring-boot-container-scan.yml](../.github/workflows/spring-boot-container-scan.yml).

 ## Build and publish image to ACR and update kubernetes configuration with new image version